terv569/DATA-VISUALIZATION-AND-REPORTING-PROJECT-WORK/README.md

 Numerical features (excluding id and diagnosis) were standardized using StandardScaler to ensure zero mean and unit variance.

 1.4 Outlier Detection
-Outliers were identified but were kept since they represented aggresive froms of cnacer however if we were to remove the outliers we would use the IQR method
+Outliers were identified but were kept since they represented aggresive forms of cancer however if we were to remove the outliers we would use the IQR method

 Lower bound = Q1 – 1.5 × IQR